dynamsoft-docs/barcode-reader-docs/parameters/reference/patchcode-searching-margins.md

 `PatchCodeSearchingMargins` is a parameter to specify the margins where to search PatchCode.

 ## Setting Methods
-`PatchCodeSearchingMargins` is supported to be set through JSON template.
+`PatchCodeSearchingMargins` can be set via JSON template.

 ### As JSON Parameter
 `PatchCodeSearchingMargins` as a JSON parameter is a JSON Object defined as below.